Souhaib-10/alx-low_level_programming/0x05-pointers_arrays_strings/README.md

 File "5-rev_string.c" function that reverses a string.
 File "6-puts2.c"function that prints every other character of a string, starting with the first character, followed by a new line.
-File "7-puts_half.c"function that prints half of a string, followed by a new line
+File "7-puts_half.c"function that prints half of a string, followed by a new line File "8-print_array.c" prints n elements of an array of integerswq